tempo-riz/boat-fullstack-owt/README.md

 - 204 No Content: Boat deleted.
 - 400 Bad Request: Invalid request data.
 - 404 Not Found: Boat not found.

-### Security aspects. (optional- todo)

-Authentication / Authorization (only authenticated user can access to the resources )